Yuanyuan-Shi/StableRL_VoltageCtrl/README.md

 # StableRL_VoltageCtrl
 This repository contains source code necessary to reproduce the results presented in the following paper: Stability Constrained Reinforcement Learning for Real-Time Voltage Control (https://arxiv.org/pdf/2109.14854.pdf).
+It also provides an OpenAI Gym environment for training various Reinforcement Learning algorithms in the South California Edison 56 bus distribution system.

 Authors: Yuanyuan Shi, Guannan Qu, Steven Low, Anima Anandkumar and Adam Wierman